Springfield Thunderbirds soften the ice with annual Teddy Bear Toss

 Beneficiaries for the stuffed animals include the Boys & Girls Clubs, the Ronald McDonald House, and Square One.
 Last year the team collected a record 6,083 teddy bears!

-It’s not known just yet if that record was broken, but on Saturday it sure looked like it.
+It’s not yet known if that record was broken, but on Saturday it sure looked like it.

 Heath Kalb is a reporter who has been a part of the 22News team since 2022.
 Follow Heath on X @HeathKalb and view his bio to see more of his work.